joniles/mpxj/mkdocs/docs/howto-read-pwa.md

 > Why can't we just download an MPP file?
 That's an interesting question,
 > after all isn't that what Microsoft Project Professional is doing when
 > it is working with Project Server?
 Sadly, the situation isn't that simple.
-> It appears that Microsoft Project Professional uses a set of private
+> It appears that Microsoft Project Professional uses private
 > APIs provided by Project Server to download a set of binary data which
 > it then reassembles into a full MPP file.
 It would certainly be feasible
 > to replicate this using MPXJ, but for Project Online these private APIs depend